Oreoluwa99/2D-Ising-Model-Simulation/README.md

 ## Introduction

-The Ising model is a widely studied model in statistical mechanics that helps understand the behavior of magnetic materials.
-This repository provides a Python implementation of the Ising model using the Metropolis algorithm for Monte Carlo simulations.
+The Ising model is a fundamental concept in statistical mechanics, providing insights into phase transitions and collective behavior in physical systems.
+This repository offers a comprehensive set of Python scripts for simulating the Ising model and visualizing its dynamics.

 ## Features

+### Simulation Code (`ising_simulation.py`)

-- **IsingSimulation Class**: A class for simulating the Ising model.
+- **Monte Carlo Simulation**: Implementation of the Metropolis algorithm for simulating the Ising model.
+- **Thermodynamic Properties**: Calculation of thermodynamic properties, including energy, magnetization, specific heat, and susceptibility.
+- **Temperature Range**: Adjustable temperature range for exploring the model's behavior.

+### Visualization Code (`ising_visualization.py`)

-- **Visualization**: Plots to visualize the spin configuration at different time steps.
+- **Snapshot Visualization**: Generation of visual snapshots of the Ising model's spin configurations at specific time steps.
+- **Temperature Parameterization**: Adjustable parameters for lattice size, equilibration steps, calculation steps, and temperature range.
+- **Matplotlib Plots**: Utilization of Matplotlib for creating visualizations.

 ## Usage